RowanDark/Huginn/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE file for details.

 Acknowledgments
 The Go community for excellent concurrency primitives